lethain/staff-eng/src/markdown/guides/getting-the-title-where-you-are.md

 If you read through this chapter and become increasingly frustrated that you're _already_ doing everything here, then it's possible that you're experiencing that structural disadvantage.
 Roughly half the women I spoke with had to change companies to attain the Staff title, whereas promotion friction come up less frequently during discussions with men.

-Don't ignore those experiences--they're real and many folks feel stymied by them--but also take hope that there are many successful role models out there regardless of how you identify and how you want to plot your course towards Staff Engineer.
+Don't ignore those experiences--they're real and many folks feel stymied by them--but also take hope that there are many successful role models out there regardless of how you identify and how you want to plot your course towards Staff engineer.